Željko Jovanović (politician): Education

 Jovanović graduated medicine from the School of Medicine of the University of Rijeka, and gained master's degree's in the field of biomedical sciences (Rijeka School of Medicine, 1995) and in the field of marketing management (Rijeka Faculty of Economics, 2005).
 He also holds doctorate in internal medicine.
 During his studies Jovanović was involved in student politics and he was president of the Student Union at the School of Medicine, president of the Student Board of the University of Rijeka and the First Student Vice-Rector.
 He completed further professional development at the London Business School and INSEAD.

 Politics

-Since 23 December 2011 he has held the post of Minister of Science, Education and Sports in the centre-left government of Zoran Milanović.
+Since 23 December 2011, Jovanović has held the post of Minister of Science, Education and Sports in the centre-left government of Zoran Milanović.
 He received his doctorate in biomedical science and his master's degree in economics at the University of Rijeka in 2005.

 On 13 January 2012, Antun Vrdoljak threatened to sue if Jovanović did not apologize for accusing Vrdoljak, in his capacity as member of the International Olympic Committee, of "selling the candidacy of the City of Rijeka for hosting the Mediterranean games."